iterative/link-check/README.md

 project may help!

-This script searches through the source file content of either a directory or a git branch's difference from master.
+This script searches through the source file content of either a directory or a git branch's difference from main.
 This means it's possible to both verify the life of every link in the repo and perform much smaller checks on branches to quickly ensure all new links are valid.